Large-Scale Estimation under Unknown Heteroskedasticity: Model and Risk

-Finally, even though our interest in $\hat{\mu}^*$ stems from the decision problem \eqref{eq:oracle.est}, we note that there are other reasons why $\hat{\mu}^*$, and thus our proposed estimator, may be of interest.
-We provide one such setting where $\hat{\mu}^*$ is also essential.
-This is a decision problem where we wish to identify units with $\mu_i$ below a certain threshold $c$ under an absolute loss function. \begin{lemma}[Identifying units below a fixed threshold] Let $c$ be a fixed constant and define
+Finally, even though our interest in $\hat{\mu}^*$ stems from the decision problem \eqref{eq:oracle.est}, there are other reasons why $\hat{\mu}^*$, and thus our proposed estimator, may be of interest.
+One such setting is a decision problem where we wish to identify units with $\mu_i$ below a certain threshold $c$ under an absolute loss function. \begin{lemma}[Identifying units below a fixed threshold] Suppose that Assumption~\ref{ass:disagg.model} holds.
+Let $c$ be a fixed constant and define

 and $R_{G_0,\text{d}}(\hat{\mu},\mu,c) := \mathbb{E}_{G_0}^{(\mu,\sigma)} \mathbb{E}_{(\mu,\sigma)}^{\mathcal{Y}} l_{\text{d}}(\hat{\mu},\mu,c) $.
 Then $\hat{\mu}^*$ solves the following problem: